 - You may also include a list of other related or supporting courses.

-o A description of the structure of your web portfolio, including potential conceptual links within your major and to outside resources.
-Visit archive page to see how past students have chosen to organize their web portfolios.
+- A description of the structure of your web portfolio, including potential conceptual links within your major and to outside resources.
+Visit the archive page to see how past students have chosen to organize their web portfolios.